-The sweetness of the carrots is perfectly complimented by the Morrocan Ras el Hanout and the coriander adds a fragrant touch whilst the vinegar and yoghurt round it all out with a nice zing.
+The sweetness of the carrots is perfectly complemented by the Moroccan Ras el hanout and the coriander adds a fragrant touch whilst the vinegar and yoghurt round it all out with a nice zing.
 I love to serve with some roast lamb rubbed with lashings of olive oil and generous amounts of Ras el Hanout.

-In this recipe, Ottolenghi uses some preserved lemon rind, but if you don’t have, simply use the zest of one lemon.
+In this recipe, Ottolenghi uses some preserved lemon rind, but if you don’t have one, simply use the zest of one lemon.

 Spices used in this recipe

-Heat the oil in a large fry pan and saute the onion for 12 minutes on a medium heat until soft and slightly brown.
+Heat the oil in a large frypan and saute the onion for 12 minutes on medium heat until soft and slightly brown.
 Add the cooked carrots to the onions, followed by all the remaining ingredients, apart from the coriander and yoghurt.
 Remove from the heat and season liberally with salt, stir well and leave to cool.